Gabriel-123-diamond/ManagementAppBakery/README.md

-# Firebase Studio

-This is a NextJS starter in Firebase Studio.

-To get started, take a look at src/app/page.tsx.
-# ManagementAppForBakery
-# ManagementAppBakery
-# ManagementAppBakery
-#For Bakery
-For Our Bakery
+This an App for a Bakery